Bug report #4261

 #5 Updated by Giovanni Manghi almost 12 years ago

 - Crashes QGIS or corrupts data set to No

 - Affected QGIS version set to master

 - Subject changed from merge shapefiles to one gives bad results to "Merge shapefiles to one" gives bad results

 Hi Milena, can you attach sample data?
 I believe all the vectors must be in the same CRS, like is required in many other ftools tools.

-#6 Updated by Alexander Bruy over 7 years ago
+#6 Updated by Alexander Bruy almost 12 years ago

 If I understand correctly, all input layers has same local CRS and tool produces wrong result.